davidezordan25/dncs-lab/README.md

 ### Routing
 We used the command `ip route add [IP_ADDR] via [GATEWAY_IP]`.
 The first parameter corresponds to the network that we want to access; the second parameter is the next hop, that is the interface of the default gateway of the current subnet.
-Since we had to make the routes as generic as possibile, we used for example in router-2 `sudo ip route add 192.168.0.0/22 via 10.1.0.1`.
+Since we had to make the routes as generic as possible, we used for example in router-2 `sudo ip route add 192.168.0.0/22 via 10.1.0.1`.
 Doing that, we cover all IPs from 192.168.0.0 to 192.168.3.255, including all of our hosts.

 ### Switch
-We configured the switch and assigned VLAN tags to correponding ports with these commands as superuser:
+We configured the switch and assigned VLAN tags to corresponding ports with these commands as superuser:
 ```
 ovs-vsctl add-br switch
 ovs-vsctl add-port switch enp0s8